More essential workers, high-risk individuals now eligible for COVID-19 vaccine in New Jersey

 TRENTON, New Jersey (WPVI) -- Transportation and other essential workers, along with additional high-risk individuals, are now eligible to receive the COVID-19 vaccine in New Jersey.

-According to Gov. Phil Murph, this also includes public and local transportation workers, including bus, taxi, rideshare, and airport employees, along with NJ Transit workers and Motor Vehicle Commission staff.
+According to Gov. Phil Murphy, this also includes public and local transportation workers, including bus, taxi, rideshare, and airport employees, along with NJ Transit workers and Motor Vehicle Commission staff.

-Also on Monday, public safety workers, who are not sworn law enforcement or fire professionals, including probation officers and fire safety inspectors are now eligible to receive their vaccine.
-Migrant farmworkers, members of tribal communities and individuals experiencing homelessness and those living in shelter, including domestic violence shelters, can also be inoculated.
+Also on Monday, public safety workers, who are not sworn law enforcement or fire professionals - including probation officers and fire safety inspectors - are now eligible to receive their vaccine.
+Migrant farmworkers, members of tribal communities and individuals experiencing homelessness and those living in shelters - including domestic violence shelters - can also be inoculated.

 In addition, individuals with the following conditions that might be at increased risk for severe illness from the virus will be added to the list of individuals at high risk and eligible for vaccination: